superblock-finance/contracts/README.md

 ## Contracts

+- `CustomToken.sol`: Implementation of a customizable ERC20 token.
-- `CustomToken.sol`: Implementation of a customizable ERC20 token with additional features.
+- `CustomFiatToken.sol`: Implementation of a customizable ERC20 token for stablecoins with additional features such as freeze account and unfreeze account.

 Note that no initial supply is minted during deployment; tokens can be minted in a separate transaction.

 ## License